 After a petition for protective order is filed, the court will consider whether a temporary protective order should be issued.
 This is for circumstances where, based on the allegations in the petition, there is a high risk that family violence will happen again.
 A temporary protective order can only last for 20 days.

-How Long Does A Protective Order Last?
+How Long Does One Last?

 The duration of a protective order depends on several factors: